Today's global challenges demand innovative RAND analysis.

 The RAND Center for Middle East Public Policy (CMEPP) builds on this rich history and focuses on four key areas:

-The RAND-Qatar Policy Institute works with CMEPP and other RAND divisions to help guide some of RAND's Middle Eastern research.
+The RAND-Qatar Policy Institute worked with CMEPP and other RAND divisions from 2003 through 2103 to help guide some of RAND's Middle Eastern research.

 Russia and Eurasia